stelzinga/MF/Management_Framework.md

 This note assumes that the the principles applicable to a Manager are applicable to any Staff in a Venture.
 However, Manager-level employees will have more opportunities to apply the concepts mentioned in this note.
 ________________________________________
 ## Reliability of Content
-The content of the Framework (both this note, as well as the note "Management Framework - Appendix}" is borne from two aspects: experience and research.
+The content of the Framework (both this note, as well as the note "Management Framework - Appendix)" is borne from two aspects: experience and research.
 Not all aspects discussed have had the merit of a well rounded experience or application of the theory.
 Which aspect of the Management Framework has or has not had that exposure is not explicitly mentioned.
 In addition, given that Management is both a topic of academic research, but also, if not more, an experience based topic, it is quite possible certain concepts written in these notes, are part of academic research, without that academic research having been cited, simply because it was not read by the author.
 If such research is available, the reader is asked to notify the author, such that the latter can review the research and integrate it in the framework if that were to be deemed relevant.

 *********************************************
 # PROFILE
 This section explains the concept of a *Profile* including how it is used in Management.
 It first gives an overview of what a Profile is and then for each of the aspects of the Profile detailed explanations are given.
 Words with capitalised first letters are deemed *core* to the Profile and the first occurrence in the text is *italicised*.

 The Profile is a foundational *conceptual* structure that can be used by Managers at all levels.
-It is based on academic resources, industry specialist knowledge, as well as own experience.
+It is based on academic resources, industry standards, as well as own experience.
 Resources are cited where relevant.
 ________________________________________
 ## Profile Overview
 The *Management Tree*, *Management Profile* or *Profile*, is the building block of the Management Framework.
 It explains the overall structure a Manager is accountable for in a holistic manner, whilst leaving room to adapt to specific circumstances e.g., different business structures, different sectors, etc.